 - Relationships with a large disparity in age

-- Transgender or gender non-conforming members of a relationship
+- Transgender or gender-nonconforming members of a relationship

 Getting started with couples therapy

-- The initial phone call or email: When reaching out before a first couples therapy session, share enough to gauge whether you want to make an initial appointment, but be aware that, unless both of you are on the phone, it may be best to share little beyond the essentials in this conversation so the your first encounter with the therapist gives both of you the chance to present the relationship.
+- The initial phone call or email: When reaching out before a first couples therapy session, share enough to gauge whether you want to make an initial appointment, but be aware that, unless both of you are on the phone, it may be best to share little beyond the essentials in this conversation so your first encounter with the therapist gives both of you the chance to present the relationship.

-- The first session: You only need to commit for one session of couples therapy to start–not sign up for a whole course of therapy.
+- The first session: You only need to commit to one session of couples therapy to start–not sign up for a whole course of therapy.
 This will take some of the pressure off of finding the perfect fit before the first therapy session.
-Bring an open mind but also your questions an concerns to that first session.
+Bring an open mind, but also your questions and concerns to that first session.
 That said, be wary of using the first session just as an interview.
 Be open to doing some work together–that’s the best way to learn how the couples therapist works and get a sense of whether he or she is the right fit for you.

 How long will couples therapy take?

-Of course this is impossible to answer, but there are a few principles we follow that may help bring clarity to that question:
+Of course, this is impossible to answer, but there are a few principles we follow that may help bring clarity to that question:

-- Getting right to work: In any therapy we want to roll up our sleeves and get right to work.
+- Getting right to work: In any therapy, we want to roll up our sleeves and get right to work.
 We’re not interested in a long, slow exploration of each partner’s emotional issues.
 Sure, we want to understand who both of you are, but we recognize that you’re not coming for help if something isn’t working and we want to get serious, right away, at helping the relationship grow.

 - A short-term proposition: In that spirit, couples therapy is always best conceived of as short-term therapy.
-In good couples therapy the relationship gets the help it needs to grow–learning how to communicate well, how to disagree productively, how to get needs met and address difficult issues.
+In good couples therapy, the relationship gets the help it needs to grow–learning how to communicate well, how to disagree productively, how to get needs met, and address difficult issues.
 Through that process, vulnerabilities that each member of the relationship brings to the table are identified or exposed in new ways.
 While there’s no formula, individual therapy is often the best place to work on those issues.